wp-plugins/thinktwit/readme.txt

 * Update frequency - indicates how often Twitter should be contacted to get a list of tweets.
 Use this to turn on or off caching, and to decide how often to update the cache

+= Why aren't my avatar images showing? =

+The `images` folder may not exist or it may not be writeable (this folder is required for caching avatars).
+You must create the directory if it doesn't already exist or you must chmod it to 755.

+= How often do avatars get updated? =

+Once every 24 hours (assuming a request is made in this period).
+This value is not currently configurable.

 == Screenshots ==